2018 summer fun for elementary, primary... and toddlers!

 Just as with the school year program, the goal of Many Rivers Montessori’s Toddler Summer Program is to provide a home-like, loving environment, where children’s abilities and needs are respected and met.
 With a format similar to the school year program, the Toddler summer program is taught by a teacher-qualified assistant rather than an AMI-trained guide.
 After the two-hour morning cycle, the children may play outside in the beautiful outdoor environment created especially for them.
 They have a lunch which encompasses family rituals.
 After lunch, toddlers are given the opportunity to nap or rest.
 The afternoon portion of the day also provides ample opportunities for outside play and care of the outdoor environment.

-MRM's Toddler summer program meets Monday–Friday (except for July 3 and 4) from 8:30 a.m. to 3:30 p.m.
+MRM's Toddler summer program meets June 18 through August 17, Monday–Friday (except for July 4) from 8:30 a.m. to 3:30 p.m.
 Before- and aftercare is also available.
 Toddlers must enroll for the full nine-week summer program on a full-time basis.
 We anticipate a small enrollment of three to four toddlers.
-Jess Randall-Greeley will staff the full nine weeks of the program.

 weekly program rates